-6.4.1 Applying Calibration
+6.3.1 Applying Calibration

-The gain and attenuator values are relative measurements from the absolute reference values made over various RF frequencies.
+The amplifier gain, IF filter selections, and attenuator values are relative measurements from the absolute reference values made over various RF frequencies.
 These relative values are either subtracted (attenuation) or added (gain) to the absolute gain value to determine the gain of the relative configuration.
-For example, assume the RF_ATTEN#1 is at 20 dB, IF3_ATTEN#1 is at 10 dB, IF2_Filter bank is set to select the 80 MHz filter, IF3 frequency is set to 140 MHz, and the RF frequency is set to 1.550 GHz.
+For example, assume the RF_ATTEN#1 is at 20 dB, IF3_ATTEN#1 is at 10 dB, IF2_Filter bank is set to 1, IF3 frequency is set to 15 MHz, and the RF frequency is set to 1.550 GHz.
 A possible systematic approach would be:

 - 1. Compute the relative RF Atten#1 value by interpolation because there is no measurement value at 1.55 GHz.
-A simple linear interpolation between the measured 1.5 GHz and 1.6 GHz values would provide a good estimate.
+A simple linear interpolation between the measured 1.5 GHz and 1.6 GHz values should provide a good estimate.
 A local spline interpolation over 5-6 surrounding points would provide better accuracy.
 Let us call this value rf_atten1 . - 2.
-The IF3 Atten#1 attenuation value is read directly from memory; however, it must be corrected for frequency offset from 150 MHz.
-There are offset gain response values measured at 125 MHz and 150 MHz, so a simple linear interpolation between 2 points should be sufficient.
-Let us call this correct attenuation value if3_atten1. - 3.
-The IF2 filter gain is read directly from memory, which we shall call if2_filter. - 4.
-The absolute gain at the frequency can be determined using interpolation between 2 absolute gain points, which we shall call G{abs} . - 5.
+The IF3 Atten#1 attenuation value is read directly from memory: the 15th index of the attenuator array ATTEN3#1[15].
+Let us call this correct attenuation value if3_atten1.

+- 3. The IF response can also be read directly from memory, the 3^{rd} index (15 MHz/5 MHz) of the IF response array.
+Let us call this the if 3_response. - 4.
+The IF2 filter gain is read directly from memory, which we shall call if2_filter. - 5.
+The absolute gain at the frequency can be determined using interpolation between 2 absolute gain points, which we shall call G{abs} . - 6.
 The gain for this configuration is calculated using:

-$G = G{abs} + i f{filter} - r f{atten1} - i f 3{atten1}$
+$$G = G{abs} + if2{filter} + if3_response - rf{atten1} - if3{atten1}$$